top of page

 While there are various dental specialists for different areas, orthodontists alone possess the specialized training required to manage patients needing braces and devices that promote growth.

-The American Dental Association endorses only two groups as speciality bodies for legitimate orthodontists: The American Association of Orthodontists and the American Board of Orthodontists.
+The American Dental Association endorses only two groups as speciality bodies for legitimate orthodontists: The American Association of Orthodontists and the American Board of Orthodontists

 Membership in either of these organizations is essential for an orthodontist to be considered a certified specialist.